woman staring at red light therapy panel from a distance away

 Outside this range, results become less predictable:

-- Below roughly 10 mW/cm², the biological response threshold may not be met consistently, particularly for deeper tissue targets.
+• Below roughly 10 mW/cm², the biological response threshold may not be met consistently, particularly for deeper tissue targets.

 For skin-specific applications including collagen stimulation and surface rejuvenation, the optimal irradiance is lower, typically in the 20 to 50 mW/cm² range.
 For muscle recovery and general wellness, 50 to 100 mW/cm² is appropriate.
 For joint pain and deep tissue applications, 75 to 150 mW/cm² is the relevant range.
 For the deepest targets including bone density, 100 to 175+ mW/cm² provides the most effective delivery.
-The full irradiance guide covers these ranges in detail.

 General Distance Guidelines for Panel Devices